Why Choose The Senior School?

 At Stockport Grammar School we know that when you ignite an enthusiasm for learning, when you truly inspire a child to be curious about the world and resilient in the pursuit of their goals, you open up a lifetime of opportunity.

 Our teachers provide that inspiration, they are motivated and gifted, and their dedication helps every child to develop their confidence and achieve their very best.
-In their last report, the Independent Schools’ Inspectorate described Stockport Grammar School pupils as “exceptionally well educated”.
+We were delighted to receive the highest possible ratings of “Excellent” in the Inspection Reports issued by the Independent Schools Inspectorate following their visit in the 2019 Autumn Term.

 Every child is unique and our class sizes enable us to pay close attention to the needs of each individual pupil, developing their character and their abilities.
-This year, in the First Year of the Senior School, we have class sizes of just over 20 pupils and the number decreases as children progress through the GCSE and A Level years, with Sixth Form students in forms of about 10.
+This year, in the First Year of the Senior School, we have class sizes of 22 to 25 pupils and the number decreases as children progress through the GCSE and A Level years, with Sixth Form students in forms of 10 to 15.

 Our curriculum is broad and balanced and we offer careful guidance to ensure that each child is able to follow a programme of study tailored to his or her aspirations.
 Unlike many schools, we do not use ‘option blocks’ at GCSE and A Level and this means that pupils are not limited in the combination of subjects they can study.
 Our pupils achieve exceptional results and with our expert support are able to progress to their first-choice universities and careers.